AcademySoftwareFoundation/rez/docs/source/caching.rst

 Setup
 -----

 To enable memcached caching, you need to configure the :data:`memcached_uri` config variable.
-This variable accepts a list of memcached uri servers or None.
+This variable accepts a list of URI to your memcached servers or None.
 Example with memcached running on localhost on its default port:

 .. code-block:: console